mbukatov/tendrl-wiki/Tendrl-release-latest.md

-This wiki page describes installation of Tendrl, Software Defined Storage Controller.
+This wiki page describes how to install/uninstall of Tendrl, Software Defined Storage Controller.

 From Tendrl's point of view, there are these server roles: